Greenlight Capital: Foundation and early years

+2008 financial crisis

-In the third quarter of 2008, Greenlight lost 15% of its value, primarily from long positions on industrial companies like Helix Energy Solutions, when the SEC temporarily banned short selling of financial stocks.
+In the third quarter of 2008, Greenlight lost 15% of its value due to the 2008 financial crisis, primarily from long positions on industrial companies like Helix Energy Solutions, when the SEC temporarily banned short selling of financial stocks.
 With the majority of Greenlight's money in bonds and long positions on stocks, this stopped hedge funds minimizing 'long' losses or offsetting them with short gains.
 Greenlight ended 2008 down 23%, its first annual loss.
-In 2009 Greenlight recouped its losses from 2008.
+In 2009, Greenlight recouped its losses from 2008.

-Einhorn and Greenlight Capital were fined by the FSA for insider trading in January 2012.
+Einhorn and Greenlight Capital were fined £7.2m by the FSA for insider trading in January 2012.
+According to the FSA, Einhorn and Greenlight had used inside information before selling shares of Punch Taverns in 2009, which helped avoid losses of £5.8m.

+2015–2020 underperformance

 Greenlight Capital was down 20 percent for 2015.

 In February 2015, Greenlight Capital was ranked 53rd out of 58 hedge funds, with a D grade, in the Institutional Investor's Alpha Hedge Fund Report Card.
 This was the second year in a row Greenlight Capital received a D from IIA.

 Greenlight Capital greatly underperformed the bull market in 2017.
 For January 2018, Greenlights funds were down 6% for the month where the S&P 500 was up 5.6%.

 In March 2020 the fund posted loss of 21.5% as the global coronavirus pandemic drove the stock markets down.

 Top equity holdings

 As of 2019, the top equity holdings of the firm were in the shares of the following companies: Green Brick Partners, Brighthouse Financial, Ensco, General Motors, Exela Technologies, CONSOL Coal Resources, and Altus USA.

-Greenlight Capital lowered its stake in Apple by 6.2 percent to 8.6 million shares during the fourth quarter of 2014, despite Apple shares being up 15 percent in the year.
+Greenlight Capital lowered its stake in Apple by 6.2 percent to 8.6 million shares during the fourth quarter of 2014, after Apple shares appreciated 15 percent in the year.